MZO Chair Collection

 The MZO Chair is displayed at The Workers Museum in Copenhagen

-The chair is crafted in steam bend beachwood and is available with upholstery for extra comfort
+The chair is crafted in steam bend beechwood and is available with upholstery for extra comfort

 Magnus Læssøe Stephensen